axoflow/axosyslog-core-docs/content/filterx/filterx-boolean/_index.md

 {{% alert title="Note" color="info" %}}

-Filterx blocks are often used together with log path flags.
+FilterX blocks are often used together with log path flags.
 For details, see {{% xref "/chapter-routing-filters/logpath/reference-logflags/_index.md" %}}.

 {{% /alert %}}